Kill-Console/PythonShootGame/README.md

 # Installation

-To run this game, install the corresponding version of pygame.
+To run this game, install the corresponding version of Pygame.
 After that, double click the mainGame.py and you can play it.